ubleipzig/php-iiif-prezi-reader/README.md

 Read IIIF Presentation API resources into PHP objects that offer some convenient data extraction methods.

-Requires at least PHP 5.6 at the moment.
+Requires at least PHP 5.6.

+IIIF Presentation API support is primarily implemented for version 2.1, with some rudimentary support for Presentation API 3.0 and Metadata API 1.0.

 ## Where to start